 As a homeowner, do you have any chance of a financial recovery from your home inspector to cover the cost of such repairs?
 That's what we'll consider here, including:

 Before reaching the issue of claims against the home inspector, consider making a claim against the home seller.
 Different states have different rules and regulations governing suits against sellers for undisclosed, known defects.
 Or, if you purchased a newly constructed home, you might have legal claims for defects against the home builder.

 In most states, sellers can face liability if they fail to disclose a material defect with the home that they knew about at the time of sale.
 A material defect is not something minor, like chipped paint in the garage; rather, it's something like a termite problem or a collapsing roof.
 The key, however, is that the seller must have known about these material defects at the time of sale, and failed to disclose them to you.
 It's also important that you didn't see the defect for yourself or couldn't have easily done so.

 There are multiple legal theories upon which you could sue the home inspector.

 For example, you might have a claim for "negligence" or "professional malpractice," if the inspector deviated from the professional standard of care in the course of the inspection.
 Negligence is ordinarily defined as the failure to act as a reasonable person in the same shoes would have acted, where damages result from the behavior.
 The best way to prove that your inspector was negligent is to show that a reasonable inspector, looking at the same place, would have discovered the defects.

-How can you prove this?
-Consider finding a second (or even third) inspector to get multiple opinions.
-If you have two experts who examine your home and write reports stating that the original expert should have discovered a particular defect in the pipe, this would certainly be compelling evidence against the original expert.
+How can you prove this negligence?
+Consider finding a second (or even third) inspector to examine the property, in order to get multiple opinions.
+If you have two experts who view your home and write reports stating that the original expert should have discovered a particular defect, this would be compelling evidence against the original expert.